apostrophecms/apostrophe-documentation/tutorials/snippets/subclassing-snippets.md

 The `integer` and `float` types also accept `min` and `max` options and automatically clamp values to stay in that range.

 The `select` and `checkboxes` types accept a `choices` option which should contain an array of objects with `value` and `label` properties.
-An optional `showFields` property in each choice object is an array of field names you wish to toggle on when this choice is selected (they are hidden when the choice is not selected).
-See [conditional fields](#conditional-fields) for more info.
+An optional `showFields` property in each choice object is an array of field names you wish to make visible only when this choice is selected (they are hidden when the choice is not selected).
+See [conditional fields](#conditional-fields) for more information.

 The `date` type pops up a jQuery UI datepicker when clicked on, and the `time` type tolerates many different ways of entering the time, like "1pm" or "1:00pm" and "13:00".